History of Western typography: Origin theories

+Printing press types

 First page of the first volume of the Gutenberg Bible, printed with an early textur typeface c.
 1455.
 In this copy the decorative colored initials were hand-lettered separately by a scribe.

 Typography, type-founding, and typeface design began as closely related crafts in mid-15th-century Europe with the introduction of movable type printing at the junction of the medieval era and the Renaissance.
 Handwritten letterforms of the mid-15th century calligraphy were the natural models for letterforms in systematized typography.
 The scribal letter known as textur or textualis, produced by the strong gothic spirit of blackletter from the hands of German area scribes, served as the model for the first text types.

 Johannes Gutenberg, around 1450, invented a lead type mold, applied it to an alphabet of about 24 characters, and used known press technology to print ink on paper.
 Prior printing had been done with woodblocks, but movable type was impossible due to fragility of wood at small sizes.
 Gutenberg employed the scribe Peter Schöffer to help design and cut the letterpunches for the first typeface—the D-K type of 202 characters used to print the first printed books in Europe.
 A second typeface of about 300 characters designed for the 42-line Bible c.
 1455 was probably cut by the goldsmith Hans Dunne with the help of two others—Götz von Shlettstadt and Hans von Speyer.

 Cultural tradition ensured that German typography and type design remained true to the gothic/blackletter spirit; but the parallel influence of the humanist and neo-classical typography in Italy (the first country outside of Germany with a printing press) catalyzed texture into four additional sub-styles that were distinct, structurally rich and highly disciplined: Bastarda, fraktur, rotunda, and Schwabacher.
 Notably, early printed books matched the style of handwritten manuscripts and did not contain title pages, page numbers, or headings.

 The rapid spread of movable type printing across Europe produced additional Gothic, half-Gothic and Gothic-to-Roman transitional types.
 Johann Bämler's Schwabacher, Augsburg appeared in 1474.
 The half-Gothic Rotunda type of Erhard Ratdolt c.
 1486 was cut to suit Venetian taste.
 In 1476 William Caxton, having learned his craft on the Continent, printed the first books in England with a so-called Bâtarde type (an early Schwabacher design), but soon abandoned it.

 The early printers in Spain were Germans who began printing in contemporary roman types but soon gave these up and adopted Gothic typefaces based on the letterforms of Spanish manuscripts.
 Valencia in the Kingdom of Aragon was the location of the first press, established in 1473.
 From there printers moved to other cities to set up presses.
 Roman types were used by the printers of Salamanca for their editions of classical authors.
 Printing in Portuguese began at Lisbon in 1495 (the first book printed in Portugal was a Hebrew book printed in 1489).